Gee-Bee/prawn-playground/README.md

 ## Running

+Bundle all the gems in volume
+`docker-compose run --rm server bundle`

 Run `server` service and then issue request in format `localhost:2000/< module_name >/< example_name >`, for example:
 - `http://localhost:2000/basic_concepts/adding_pages`
 - `http://localhost:2000/graphics/lines_and_curves`